kaiquemf/kaiquemf/README.md

-## Hello World 🌎 I'm Kaique Martins!
+## Hello World 🌎, how about we have a coffee?

 - 👨‍💻 Working with Full Stack Development;
 - 📚 Learning About Machine Learning and AI.